 The walls that tried to separate the warring groups still stand, as a reminder of the past and a symbol of the present – that the violence may have pretty much stopped but the emotions that fuelled it are harder to demolish.

-It’s been more than 15 years since the official end of The Troubles – the Belfast Good Friday Agreement of 1998.
-There is now some discussion about removing the walls but there is widespread disagreement about whether that’s a good idea.
+It’s now been 20 years since the official end of The Troubles – the Belfast Good Friday Agreement of 1998.
+There is some discussion about removing the walls but there is widespread disagreement about whether that’s a good idea.

 The first walls were erected in 1969 and there are whole generations in Belfast that have known nothing else but these large concrete divisions through the city’s society.
 The murals may soften their look somewhat but the bitterness between the communities remains.